Mrs. Marsha Talley, Supervisormtalley@sequatchie.k12.tn.us

-What is the definition of career and technical education?
+What are the definition of career and technical education?

 Career and technical education–commonly known as career-tech ed or

-CTE–describes classes that are designed to prepare students for work.How is career and technical education different from vocational
+CTE–describes classes that are designed to prepare students for work.How are career and technical education different from vocational

 In some ways, it’s not that different.
 In many high schools, you can still